zammad/zammad-documentation/install-univention.rst

 The rest of the configuration is pretty straight forward and applies to our default.
 We split our documentation into two further parts that will be of your interest:

- * `Admin-Documentation <https://admin-docs.zammad.org/>`_ this documentation holds any information about how to configure Zammad via WebApp
+ * `Admin-Documentation <https://admin-docs.zammad.org/>`_: this documentation holds any information about how to configure Zammad via WebApp.
- * `User-Documentation <https://user-docs.zammad.org/>`_ this documentation holds a complete user documentation (how to work with Zammad)
+ * `User-Documentation <https://user-docs.zammad.org/>`_: this documentation holds a complete user documentation (how to work with Zammad).

 Issues you might encounter